magiuli/IntroductionToRobotics/README.md

 ## Homework 1

 The first homework involved creating the current repository, making it private, providing access to ten github users (nine teacher assistants and the course professor) and writing a succinct yet creative `README.md`.

+## Homework 2

+This assignment focused on controlling the intensity of each color of an RGB LED with an individual potentiometer.